How to plan and create a solid website structure, and why it’s important for SEO

 - Build internal links with informative and relevant anchor texts.

 - Write unique title tags for each page that are descriptive and helpful for searchers.

-- Present user structured data to organize different types of content you have on the website.
+- Present user-structured data to organize different types of content on your website.

-Note that once you get sitelinks, it doesn’t mean you’ll have them forever.
-Search bots recrawl websites and might change sections in the sitelinks (if there are new ones on the website) or remove them altogether (if the structure has changed).
+Note that once you get sitelinks, it doesn’t guarantee their permanence.
+Search bots periodically recrawl websites and may alter sections in the sitelinks (if new ones are added to the website) or remove them altogether (if the website’s structure has changed).

-Building a solid and simple website structure is not only about sections and links—it’s about user experience and design as well.
-Make sure you invest time and resources in creating an SEO-friendly structure before you build the site itself.
-Examine your competitors’ structures, do in-depth keyword research and categorize your web pages based on the findings.
-Maintain a clear URL structure, connect pages with internal links, and design navigational elements that will allow users to find everything they need in no time.
+Building a solid and simple website architecture goes beyond sections and links; it encompasses user experience and design as well.
+Invest time and resources in creating an SEO-friendly structure before building the site itself.
+Examine your competitors’ structures, conduct in-depth keyword research, and categorize your web pages based on these findings.
+Maintain a clear URL structure, connect pages with internal links, and design navigational elements that enable users to quickly find what they need.

-If your website is already running, analyze it from the structure perspective, find weaknesses, and start implementing changes.
-Don’t overlook this opportunity as it’s your chance to enhance your rankings and user experience.
+If your website is already live, assess it from a structural perspective, find weaknesses, and start implementing changes.
+Don’t overlook this opportunity, as it provides a chance to enhance your rankings and improve the user experience.